Explore the Eastern Cape’s largest city and one of the busiest seaports in South Africa

 - Algoa Bay is one of the most beautiful stretches of coast in South Africa, with golden sand and the sparkling blue waters of the Indian Ocean.
-Port Elizabeth beaches with Blue Flag status include Humewood Beach, Hobie Beach and King’s Beach
+First class beaches with Blue Flag status include Humewood Beach, Hobie Beach and King’s Beach

-- Port Elizabeth is well-known for its water-sports with charter boats, canoeing, fishing, angling, sailing, paddle boarding, scuba diving and surfing available, as well as the award-winning Raggy Charters, where travellers can enjoy an ocean safari
+- Well-known for its water-sports with charter boats, canoeing, fishing, angling, sailing, paddle boarding, scuba diving and surfing available, as well as the award-winning Raggy Charters, where travellers can enjoy an ocean safari

 - Algoa Bay is the Dolphin capital of South Africa, with over 20 000 Indo-Pacific Bottlenose Dolphins living in Algoa Bay.
 Other marine wildlife found in the Bay include the largest colonies of African Penguins, orcas, humpback dolphins, southern right whales and ragged tooth, great white and pyjama sharks, as well as the smooth hammerhead shark and the leopard catshark (only found in South Africa)

 - The Eastern is the home of Nelson Mandela, the renowned South African former president and freedom fighter.
 Port Elizabeth, or Nelson Mandela Bay, has evoked the spirit of Mandela.
 The city boasts plenty of art dedicated to Madiba, including the eye-catching modern art along Route 67, an art and culture heritage route

 - Nelson Mandela Bay is host to the international Iron Man triathlon competition takes place annually in South Africa